 This term generally refers to men with an unfortunate combination of character flaws.
 An inflated sense of self-worth and questionable intelligence is compounded by a complete lack of social grace and self-awareness.
 They behave inappropriately in public, and are completely ignorant to how pathetic they appear to others.
 Often traveling in packs, these potential date-rapists invariably mistake any female attention as sexual attraction, yet they tend to be a joke to all but the most naive of women.
-Their frail egos often make them big bullies, so don’t step on their shoes or jostle their drink.
-And for God’s sake, don’t make direct eye contact, because it doesn’t take much to set them off.
-With more roid-rage than active brain cells, douche bags are one of the main reasons we employ bouncers.
-GTFO
+Their frail egos and steroid addiction will often make them mentally unstable, so don’t step on their shoes or jostle their drink.
+And for God’s sake, don’t ever make direct eye contact, because it doesn’t take much to set these psychopaths off.
+Douchebags are one of the main reasons that we employ bouncers.

 These are legal adults who have never learned how to enjoy alcohol responsibly.
 The more they drink, the bigger knuckle-heads they become.
 People who turn up at our door drunk will be denied entry.
 People who exhibit intoxicated behavior on our premises will be cut-off, and may be asked to leave.
 To clarify, these decisions will always be made at our sole discretion.
 It is not a debate.
 We will not give amateurs the opportunity to negatively impact the enjoyment of our valued patrons, and we will never tolerate their drunken or otherwise inappropriate behavior.
 This includes passing out on the premises, vomiting, shitting or pissing themselves or any other ridiculous display of amateur behavior.
 While it’s fun to mock these silly fools, someone has to clean up after them, and that’s no fun at all.
 People who insist on drinking until they’re stupid should really limit themselves to Saint Patrick’s Day, Cinco de Mayo and New Year’s Eve.
-Those are official “Amateur Nights,” so they’ll have lots of company.
-GTFO
+Those are official “Amateur Nights,” so (sadly) they will have lots of company.